Interstate / International Custody Attorney

 The Hague Convention requires signatory nations to act quickly on child abduction allegations, setting the goal for a decision within six weeks of your filing the custody action.
 Unfortunately, not all nations are signatories to the Convention and not all signatory nations follow the rules.
 Many drag out the process, making it slow and painful.
 Coffinas & Lusthaus, P.C. works closely with you and your attorneys abroad to bring your child home safely to you as soon as possible.

-Recovering Support from an Ex Living Far Away
+Recovering Support from a Former Partner Living Far Away

 Coffinas & Lusthaus, P.C. can assist a custodial parent whose ex leaves the state or country and discontinues child support payments.
 Through the federal government's Office of Child Support Enforcement (OCSE), we can connect the enforcement mechanisms in other states to enforce your New York child support order.
 This office also works with the Department of State to communicate with signatory nations of the Hague Convention on the International Recovery of Child Support.